 Prioritizing Her Health

-Initially, Barb received treatment at UPMC CRS three times a week, focusing mainly on her knees, which were heavily impacted by the degenerative joint disease osteoarthritis.
+Initially, Barb received treatment at UPMC three times a week.
+The treatment focused mainly on her knees, which were heavily affected by the degenerative joint disease osteoarthritis.
 Even limited exercise proved difficult for Barb because of the pain in her knees.

-“Understanding Barb’s complete medical history and her limitations was a significant part of Barb’s therapy,” says Alicia.
+“Understanding Barb’s complete medical history and her limitations was a significant part of Barb’s therapy,” Alicia says.
 “Another important part of her therapy was working with Barb to keep her motivated to achieve her goals.”

 Barb has continued to see Alicia regularly for physical therapy over the intervening years.